pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 known as _multiple inheritance_.
 For example, we might want to build a notification mechanisim into our `StringOperator` class, so that listeners can be notified whenever the `capitalise` method gets called.
-It so happens that we already have a `Notifier` class which allows listeners to register to be notified when an event occurs:
+It so happens that our old colleague of `Operator` class fame also wrote a `Notifier` class which allows listeners to register to be notified when an event occurs:

 ```